Ask about discounted services for out-of-state clients. Call Jon L. Martin, Attorney at Law, in Port St Lucie and Palm City today: 772-419-0057.

 - Transfer-on-death accounts

 - Property given away by a deceased spouse in the year prior to the death

 If a child was born or adopted after the will was created, and the child was not mentioned in the will, he or she may be able to contest the will.
 In such situations, it may appear as though the child was unintentionally omitted and a judge can provide the child with a share of the property.
 There are many other reasons to contest a will, such as lack of capacity and undue influence.
 If you feel you have been unfairly excluded or not given enough inheritance, you should seek counsel from a probate litigation attorney on the Treasure Coast Florida today!

 Attorney Martin’s probate process is exclusively geared toward protecting the rights of clients from outside of Florida who have probate needs in Florida.
 He can serve as your local advocate in Florida, protecting and asserting your rights here so you can have peace of mind on the home front.

 Hiring A Probate Litigation Attorney In Port St. Lucie Or Palm City

-If you would like to contest a will, probate litigation attorney in Port St Lucie and Palm City Jon L. Martin can help you!
-Our clients come first, and we offer them caring and personalized service.
-Probate attorney on the Treasure Coast Jon L Martin understand that it may be difficult to handle financial matters while you are grieving, but it is important to contest wills in a timely manner as you may have only 90 days after the personal representative has provided you with the Notice of Administration or less if the will was not admitted to probate.
+If you would like to contest a will, Jon L. Martin can help you!
+His clients come first, and he offers them caring and personalized service.
+Mr. Martin understands that it may be difficult to handle financial matters while you are grieving, but it is important to contest wills in a timely manner, as you may have only 90 days after the personal representative has provided you with the notice of administration or less if the will was not admitted to probate.